Learn in your own time – free videos

 Each video is around 3-4 minutes each – it will take just over 40 minutes to watch the series.

-Recordings of our virtual Learning Disabilities Collaborative webinars
+Recordings of Learning Disabilities Collaborative virtual events

-Topics in the spotlight are:
+Topics in the spotlight include:

 • Recognising and responding to physical deterioration